 The primary source of revenue for the Howard County Public School System is the appropriation from the Howard County Government.
-The county allocation of \$689.3 million represents a Maintenance of Effort (MOE) level of funding of \$592.7 million as provided for in State Law (based on an increase of 1,031 students), plus \$51.7 million to protect our people and invest in educators and students, \$37.0 million to eliminate the Health Fund deficit, and \$7.9 million for community support.
+The county allocation of \$607.2 million represents a Maintenance of Effort (MOE) level of funding of \$592.7 million as provided for in State Law (based on an increase of 1,031\ students), plus \$7.2 million to protect our people and invest in educators and students, and \$7.3 million for community support.
 In FY 2020, approximately 850 new students that are not part of the MOE calculation are projected to enroll in Howard County public schools.
-This increased enrollment, along with salary increases that are currently in negotiations and rising employee health benefit costs, a Mental Health initiative, funding of deferred maintenance, staffing increases in general and special education, including paraeducators and student assistants, increased safety and security measures, a Technology Strategic Plan, nonpublic placement costs, replacement of deferred textbook purchases, and elimination of the Health Fund deficit, results in an increase of \$110.4 million or 12.8 percent over FY 2019.
+This increased enrollment, along with other school system priorities, results in an increase of \$39.0 million or 4.5 percent over FY 2019.